-- 1. This requires that if a Higher Priority Deployment Class System transmits at a particular frequency in a particular direction, another System cannot attempt to transmit Coded Data at the same frequency in the opposite direction in the same Shared Cable Bundle.
-When signals are transmitted in opposite directions through the same Shared Cable Bundle, the effect of Near End Crosstalk is heightened. - 2.
-A situation where - (a) a Campus System makes use of a Shared Cable Bundle to serve another area of the Campus, and - (b) that Shared Cable Bundle is required by a System situated outside the Campus;
+1. This requires that if a Higher Priority Deployment Class System transmits at a particular frequency in a particular direction, another System cannot attempt to transmit Coded Data at the same frequency in the opposite direction in the same Shared Cable Bundle.
+When signals are transmitted in opposite directions through the same Shared Cable Bundle, the effect of Near End Crosstalk is heightened.

+2. A situation where

-is an example where the Campus System risks causing Unacceptable Interference in Spectrum That Overlaps with the Network System.
+(a) a Campus System makes use of a Shared Cable Bundle to serve another area of the Campus, and is an example where the Campus System risks causing Unacceptable Interference in Spectrum That Overlaps with the Network System.
 The Campus System must not use a Shared Cable Bundle in a direction opposite to that which may be required by a System situated outside the Campus.